Californication (album)

-Californication is the seventh studio album by the American rock band Red Hot Chili Peppers, released on June 8, 1999, on Warner Bros.
+Californication is the seventh studio album by American rock band Red Hot Chili Peppers, released on June 8, 1999, on Warner Bros.
 Records.
 It was produced by Rick Rubin.
-Along with Blood Sugar Sex Magik, Californication is one of the band’s best selling albums.
+Along with Blood Sugar Sex Magik, Californication is one of the band's best-selling albums.

-Californication marked the return of the guitarist John Frusciante, who had previously appeared on Mother's Milk and Blood Sugar Sex Magik, and shifted the band's style.
-The lyrics incorporated the sexual innuendos already associated with the band, but added themes including death, suicide, California, drugs, globalization and travel.
+Californication marked the return of guitarist John Frusciante, who'd previously appeared on Mother's Milk and Blood Sugar Sex Magik, and shifted the band's style.
+The lyrics incorporated the sexual innuendos already associated with the band, but added themes including death, California, suicide, drugs, globalization and travel.

-Californication is the Chili Peppers' most commercially successful studio release internationally, with over fifteen million copies sold worldwide, and more than six million in the United States alone.
-As of 2002, the album had sold over four million copies in Europe.
-The record produced several hits for the band, including "Otherside", "Californication" and the Grammy Award-winning "Scar Tissue".
-Californication peaked at number three on the US Billboard 200.
+Californication is the Chili Peppers' most commercially successful studio release to date, with more than 15 million copies sold worldwide, and more than seven million in the United States alone.
+As of 2002, the album had sold more than four million copies in Europe.
+The record yielded several hits for the band, including "Otherside," the title track and the Grammy Award-winning "Scar Tissue."
+Californication peaked at number three on the U.S. Billboard 200.

 The record marked a significant change in style for the band: Rolling Stone's Greg Tate noted that "while all previous Chili Peppers projects have been highly spirited, Californication dares to be spiritual and epiphanic".
 Another critic, Billboard's Paul Verna, mentioned that the album brought out "the group's softer, melodic side", as opposed to their previous six albums.